Tamarillo: Fruit

-The fruits are egg-shaped and about 4-10 centimeters long.
+The fruits are egg-shaped and about 4-10 cm long.
 Their color varies from yellow and orange to red and almost purple.
 Sometimes they have dark, longitudinal stripes.
 Red fruits are more sour, yellow and orange fruits are sweeter.
 The flesh has a firm texture and contains more and larger seeds than a common tomato.
 The fruits are very high in vitamins and iron and low in calories (only about 40 calories per fruit).